Help remote employees tackle WFH stress

-Nationally our ways of working are changing, with the current advice being to work from home wherever possible and reducing all non-essential travel.
-Although regular working from home in ‘normal’ life has many benefits, some of these advantages aren’t currently available to us.
-This nationally imposed style also doesn’t suit everyone which can all lead to higher stress levels that impact good mental health.
+Although regular working from home in ‘normal’ life has many benefits, it doesn’t suit everyone, and can sometimes lead to higher stress levels that impact good mental health.

 How to tackle stress while working remotely